Classic Motorcycle Build

 1974 Norton Commando engine cradle bolts

-A drift pin and hammer helped knock the bolts through the cases, and the engine was now free to be lifted out.
+A drift pin and hammer was needed to knock the bolts through the cradle.
+The engine was now free to be lifted out.

 With the top of the motor off, the weight of a Commando engine isn't too bad for one person to handle.